CRECKMODELING/Kinetic-Mechanisms/Liquid-Phase/Plastics/README.md

     and [multi-step](PE/HDPE_multistep) versions are availble.
 The same holds for LDPE with the [semi-detailed](PE/LDPE_semidetailed), [reduced](PE/LDPE_reduced) and
     [multi-step](PE/LDPE_multistep) mechanisms are reported.
-Thermodynamics and transport have been assessed as well.
+Thermodynamics and transport have been assessed as well. **The multi-step mechanisms have also the complementary gas-phase!**
 - **Poly(ethylene terephthalate)** ([PET](PET)): has a [semi-detailed](PET/PET_semidetailed) and
     a [multi-step](PET/PET_multistep) mechanism, but thermodynamics and transport have not been studied currently.